 In this life, we face hardships that can weaken our faith.
-In those times, it seems that our prayers are unanswered and do not seem to go beyond the roof.
+In those times, it seems that our prayers are unanswered and do not appear to go beyond the roof.
 It feels like, despite our fervent prayer, everything is getting worse rather than being better.
 Defeat is staring us right on the face.

 When we are confronted with insurmountable problems, what should be our attitude?
 How should we respond to the fiery darts of the devil?
 And more importantly, do we have the faith to trust God with all our hearts that His purpose will be fulfilled in our lives?